alexcrichton/filetime/README.md

 # Advantages over using `std::fs::Metadata`

-This library includes the ability to set this data, which std dose not.
+This library includes the ability to set this data, which std does not.

-This library, when built with debug_assertions and with the variable `FILETIME_EMULATE_SECOND_ONLY_SYSTOM` set, will return all times rounded down to the second.
+This library, when built with debug_assertions and with the variable `FILETIME_EMULATE_SECOND_ONLY_SYSTEM` set, will return all times rounded down to the second.
 This emulates the behavior of some file systems, mostly [HFS](https://en.wikipedia.org/wiki/HFS_Plus), allowing debugging on other hardware.

 # License